yet-another-ransomware-demo/yet-another-ransomware-demo/README.md

 With the key e.g: `n1f6E3RofoXlIeUFP2onpcsi7EcBYd-zgrOG4lNdcdc=`, we would enter this key into the textbox in the GUI and press the decrypt button.
 ![](./docs/demo-decrypt.png)

+## Development
+This demo was built on a ubuntu-amd64-18.06 VM.
+There is no guarantee support for other OSes You can find the setup script for an ubuntu-amd64-18.06 VM that installs all the dev dependencies at `ubuntu-dev-setup.sh`